 That’s it!
-If you successfully plan yourself a DIY mental health retreat, you can potentially save thousands of dollars while reaping the same benefits of a more expensive getaway.
+If you successfully plan a DIY mental health retreat, you can save thousands of dollars while reaping the same benefits of a more expensive getaway.

 A final note: if you want to really come away feeling inspired, create a goodie bag or self-care package for yourself for the end of the weekend.
-It might include things such as journal prompts, essential oils, healthy snacks, a journal, and a mug or water bottle to remind you of the experience.
+It might include things such as journal prompts, essential oils, healthy snacks, a journal, and a mug or water bottle (this one is my favorite!) to remind you of the experience.

 WANT TO REMEMBER THIS?
 SAVE PLAN A DIY WEEKEND MENTAL HEALTH RETREAT TO YOUR FAVORITE PINTEREST BOARD!